meticalabs/metica-unity-sdk/README.md

 ### Full State Update

-Formerly known as `LogUserAttributes`.
+Formerly known as `LogUserAttributes`, logs updates to user attributes and custom user events.

-`LogFullStateUpdate` sends a complete snapshot of the user's state to the server, replacing any previously stored data.
+`LogFullStateUpdate` sends a **complete snapshot** of the user's state to the server, replacing any previously stored data.
-This method fully resets the user's state on the server and expects all relevant state information to be included in the request.
+Please note that **this method fully resets the user's state on the server and expects all relevant state information to be included** in the request.
-Any user attributes that are currently stored in the server with the given userId but are not sent with this update, will be erased.Logs updates to user attributes and custom user events.
+Any user attributes that are currently stored in the server with the given `userId` but are not sent with this update, will be erased.

 ```csharp
 Dictionary<string, object> userAttributes = new Dictionary<string, object> { { "level", 25 }, { "favoriteItem", "shield" } };